About Imaginaire Speech and Drama

 Nicole has a natural affinity with young people and has a caring, imaginative and enthusiastic teaching style.
 Nicole is passionate about working with young people and inspiring them to grow into their own and develop confidence through drama and the performing arts.

 Nicole loves… spending time with her husband Johnny and their two young children Harland and Rosalie.
-Her dream is to take them to Disneyland one day - a favoutite destination of hers!
+Her dream is to take them to Disneyland one day - a favourite destination of hers!

 Alice Pearce